stamparm/maltrail/README.md

 ```

 The `type` field identifies what matched, including `DNS`, `IP`, `IPORT`, `URL`, `PATH`, `HTTP`,
-`UA`, `PORT`, and `CERT`.
-The `info` field contains the trail classification, and `reference`
+`UA`, `PORT`, `CERT`, `JA3`, and `JA4`.
+The `info` field contains the trail classification, and
-identifies the static list, feed, custom source, or heuristic that produced it.
+`reference` identifies the static list, feed, custom source, or heuristic that produced it.
+The
+`JA3`/`JA4` types fire on TLS *client* fingerprints: an implant's TLS stack survives every
+address and domain rotation, so its hello hash keeps matching after everything else has burned
+(published by the abuse.ch SSLBL JA3 feed).

 ### Indicator lookup